UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

    https://docs.python.org/dev/library/unittest.mock.html

+Note that while mock is in the ``unittest`` package, you do not need to be using ``unittest`` tests to use it.

-About Unit-testing
+About Unit Testing
 ------------------

 1. Tests should be independent.
 2. Tests do not run in order, which shouldn't matter, see point 1.
-3. Test fixtures are available to do any setup/teardown needed for tests.
+3. Test fixtures are available to do any setup / teardown needed for tests.
-4. Test behavior not implementation
+4. Test behavior not implementation dependent.
 5. Mocking is available to fake stuff you may not want to run in your tests.

 This all applies regardless of your test framework